Skip to Content

 Alligator was bought by Plumbers when he was just over a year old.
 The intention was to breed him back to their female.

-Alligator started making a name for himself as a champion fighter dog from thereafter defeating every opponent he faced flawlessly.
+Alligator started making a name for himself as a champion fighter dog thereafter defeating every opponent he faced flawlessly.
 His bloodline and genetic pool crossed well with most other family dogs.

 He started training at a very young age and topped his class.
 He won his matches outstandingly.